Disparate Conditional Prediction in Multiclass Classifiers: Best-case without Confusion Matrices

-This split is an alternative formulation to the original definition of $\eta$ in \eqref{etadef}, only now it has no singularity point, and can be treated in the same way that we treat the maximization over all the terms involving $\eta$.
-That is, the relevant constraint satisfies:
+where $\eta_1(\alpha,b) = 1-\frac{b}{\alpha}$ and $\eta_2(\alpha,b) = 1-\frac{1-b}{1-\alpha}$.
+This split is an alternative formulation to the definition of $\eta$ in \eqref{etadef}, only now the singularity point is replaced with a maximum, and can be treated in the same way we treat the maximization over all terms involving $\eta$ using sequential LP.
+Figure \ref{fig:TaylorEta} shows the independent linearization of the two terms after the split and the piece-wise linear approximation of the non-smooth function in our objective.
+Overall, the solution of the \eqref{obj_constraints_Large} is obtained after the split using sequential LP.
+More details are given in Appendix \ref{app:OPT2}.